alterNERDtive/EDDiscovery-wiki/Using-the-Export-Page.md

 * Travel History

-# Export Visited Stars to ED Galactic Map
+# Bottom Section: Export Visited Stars to ED Galactic Map

 This writes importstars.txt to the correct folder for elite dangerous to read the file, to allow ED to update its visiting stars cache.
 These stars will appear in the ED Galactic map next time ED is started.

+Two options exist:

+* Set the filter text (use the Travel button to fill in the current history grid travel system) and use Export Filtered Systems.

-Press the button to export the stars for the current commander.
+* Press Export Commanders visited stars to export all stars visited by the commander.

-# Visited Stars Creator

-This writes importstars.txt to the correct folder for elite dangerous to read the file, to allow ED to update its visiting stars cache.
-These stars will appear in the ED Galactic map next time ED is started.
-This allows you to filter stars from all commanders into this import file.